Statement of Principles

 Residents are expected to keep sound to reasonable levels and to comply with requests to reduce sound levels that are intrusive.
 Use of amplifiers or P.A. systems in the residence halls is prohibited.
 Pianos are not permitted in residence hall rooms.
 Musical instruments may be played only in designated practice areas.
 Such space may not be available in all residence halls.
 Contact the residence hall staff if you have any questions about these guidelines.
 Residents are responsible for complying with New York City ordinances that include additional restrictions on noise after 11 PM on weeknights and 1 AM on weekends.
 Residents must observe 24-hour quiet hours during University designated examination periods.
 The residence hall government with the approval of the Residence Hall Director may specify other quiet hour periods.

-Smoking is prohibited in all areas of all University residence halls.
-Smoking may not occur within close proximity to or causing the obstruction of any building entrance, covered walkway or ventilation system.
-Pipes, bongs, hookahs, and other smoking devices are not permitted in the residence halls.
+Any form of smoking, including the use of cigarettes, cigars, pipes, hookahs, or devices such as an electronic cigarette or a vaporizer to do so, is prohibited in all areas of all University residence halls.
+Furthermore, smoking may not occur within close proximity to or cause the obstruction of any building entrance, covered walkway or ventilation system.
+Pipes, bongs, hookahs, and other such smoking devices are not permitted in the residence halls.

 Residents will receive residence hall specific information about fire safety and evacuation procedures at the beginning of each term from their Resident Assistant (RA) or RHD.
 It is extremely important that residents familiarize themselves and their guests with all applicable fire safety procedures in their assigned building.
 Residents who fail to comply fully with applicable fire safety procedures, such as those who fail to abide by building emergency evacuation procedures or who otherwise violate rules and regulations related to fire safety, will be subject to student conduct action.
 All NYU owned or leased buildings are equipped with fire alarms that are tested regularly.